 Threats to Vegetation

 The native vegetation communities at Joshua Tree are threatened by a variety of stressors.
 Urban expansion around the park adds to habitat fragmentation and the increased threat of invasive plants.
 Elevated soil nitrogen is increasing non-native grasses at the expense of native vegetation.
 Non-native plants change plant community composition and diversity.
 They also decrease the availability of water and can increase fuel loads and the risk of a fire.
 Increased coverage of grasses can increase fire size, frequency, and intensity.
-Many native plant species are not adapted to fire and recovery is slow to nonexistent.
-Park staff estimate that invasive plants exist throughout most of the park.
-There are also invasive insect pests such as tree-boring beetles that could enter the park from the transport of firewood.
+Many native plant species are not adapted to fire, and recovery is slow to nonexistent.
+Park staff estimates that invasive plants exist throughout most of the park.
+There are also invasive insect pests, such as tree-boring beetles, that could enter the park from the transport of firewood.
 The threat of invasive plants will likely increase from the cumulative effect of several other resource stressors: increased boundary encroachment, regional development, climate change, and social trailing vectors.
 Climate change compounds the effects of most stressors on native vegetation.
 Increased mortality of Joshua trees, pinyon pine, and other sensitive vegetation in the park is expected with a hotter and drier climate.
 Learn more about the effects of climate change on Joshua Tree.

 Last updated: June 6, 2023